 In general, applying the functor $\varepsilon_*$ to the push-out diagram

 we get the following commutative diagram

 with exact rows.
 Therefore we are reduced to the case $G=T$ by Proposition \ref{prop2.1}.
 This finishes the proof of part (1).
-The searched canonical monodromy in part (2) is given by the canonical lift $\bar{\delta}$ of the map $\delta$.
-The compatibility in part (3) is clear from the construction of the canonical monodromy. \end{proof} \begin{rmk} If we have a decomposition of $\mathbf{M}$ into $u_{1}$ and $u_{2}$ as above, it is easy to see that for any $n\geq 1$ we also get a decomposition $T_{n}(\mathbf{M})=T_{n}(u_{1})+_{\mr{Baer}} T_{n}(u_{2})$, where $T_{n}(u_{1})$ is classical.
+The searched canonical pseudo-monodromy in part (2) is given by the canonical lift $\bar{\delta}$ of the map $\delta$.
+The compatibility in part (3) is clear from the construction of the canonical pseudo-monodromy. \end{proof} \begin{rmk} If we have a decomposition of $\mathbf{M}$ into $u_{1}$ and $u_{2}$ as above, it is easy to see that for any $n\geq 1$ we also get a decomposition $T_{n}(\mathbf{M})=T_{n}(u_{1})+_{\mr{Baer}} T_{n}(u_{2})$, where $T_{n}(u_{1})$ is classical.
 The proposition shows that this decomposition is the same as the one obtained from the proof of proposition \ref{prop2.1}, if one uses the lift